svenyurgensson/mdb_mediaserver/README.md

 It accepts startup commandline options which are explained in `Running` section.

+## Development and deployment

+You need installed and fully worked Go compiler.

+In order to deploy you need have ruby installed and mina gem

+    gem i mina

+To compile mserv from source you need:

+    make

+After sucesfull compilation directory build/ will contain linux and osx executables

+To deploy you need to run:

+    mina tasks

+And read output

 ## System requirements

-UNIX compatible os with installed golang compiler, check this link: [installation instructions](http://golang.org/doc/install)

-MediaServer was developed and tested only for go version 1.1.

-MediaServer also assume that environment variables was set in ~.profile or ~.bashrc

-    export GOROOT=$HOME/go
-    export PATH=$PATH:$GOROOT/bin
-    export GOPATH=/usr/local/go

-In order to satisfy dependencies it need to have VCS `bzr` installed

-## Compilation

-MediaServer have a few external dependencies so they are have to be installed before compilation:

-    go get .

-After sucesfull install of dependencies it can be compiled from directory with main source file:

-    go build mserv.go

-The result of compilation will be `mserv` executable file which can be moved to appropriate directory or start inplace.

-    ./mserv # with command line configuration parameters, see below
+Local development: Go compiler with installed cross-compile packages.

+Target server: linux 64bit

+It need to have /etc/mserv directory with config file:

+    mserv.config.yaml

+It is a configuration file which mserv use to set port, mongodb connections and so on

+    port: 9876
+    run_us:
+    cpu_use: 4
+    mongodb:
+        user: etv_import
+        password: PaSSword
+        hosts:
+            - 54.235.213.159:27017
+            - 54.235.213.160:27017
+        database: classic
+        fs: media

+All options are self-explained by their names

 ## Running

+    > ./mserv # with command line configuration parameters, see below

-    >./mserv path/to/mserv.config.yaml
+    > ./mserv path/to/mserv.config.yaml

 #### Example of how to run media server

-    >./mserv mserv.config.yaml
+    > ./mserv mserv.config.yaml
        serving on localhost:8080
        utilizing 8 CPU
        Media server started!